SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Methodology

-To operationalize these observations, we design a differential verification pipeline that decides exploitability by checking localized, publicly observable state changes around the trigger.
-Our pipeline has three steps.
+To operationalize this idea, we design a differential verification pipeline that decides exploitability by checking localized, publicly observable state changes around the trigger.
+We follow three steps:

-(1) \textbf{Extraction.} Given the finding description, the generated PoC, and the public ABIs (all externally visible functions and getters for public state variables) derived from the source code in Section~\ref{sec:bug-context-extraction}, we prompt the LLM to determine: (a) the action (one or a few public calls/transactions) that exercises the trigger; and (b) the observable state to check.
-As shown in Figure~\ref{fig:prompt-dv-extractor}, the LLM selects suitable functions from the public ABIs as candidates for the action and the state query, rather than inventing them freely.
-This design leverages the LLM’s understanding of the vulnerability while constraining it to a controlled, contract-specific search space, thereby automatically narrowing down the oracle used for validation.
+(1) \textbf{Extraction.} Given the finding description, the generated PoC, and the public ABIs (all externally visible functions and getters for public state variables) derived from the source code in Section~\ref{sec:bug-context-extraction}, we prompt the LLM to identify (a) an \emph{action} (one or a small sequence of function calls) that exercises the trigger and (b) the observable \emph{state} to monitor.
+As shown in Figure~\ref{fig:prompt-dv-extractor}, the LLM selects candidate functions from the public ABIs for both the action and the state query.
+This design leverages the LLM’s understanding of the vulnerability while constraining it to a contract-specific search space, thereby narrowing the validation oracle.

-(2) \textbf{Insertion.} We use GRE-Engine to materialize the selected action and state as code, yielding executable PoCs with embedded differential checks.
-As shown in Figure~\ref{fig:prompt-dv-insertion}, we provide the LLM with the original PoC and the extracted action and state, and ask it to insert the corresponding calls and checks into the test.
-At each pre-/post-action segment and at the trigger, the LLM also adds log statements that record the executed step and the current state value.
-In this way, the abstract oracle is automatically instantiated as a concrete, executable test that can be run and inspected.
+(2) \textbf{Insertion.} We use GRE-Engine to materialize the selected action and state as code, producing an executable PoC with embedded differential checks.
+As shown in Figure~\ref{fig:prompt-dv-insertion}, we provide the LLM with the original PoC and the extracted action/state pair and ask it to insert the corresponding calls and assertions into the test.
+For each pre-/post-action segment and at the trigger, we instruct the LLM to insert structured log statements that record the executed step and the current state value.
+In this way, the abstract oracle is instantiated as a concrete, executable test that can be run and inspected.
+During both extraction and insertion, we provide few-shot examples to help the LLM follow instructions and translate vulnerability semantics into causal decisions and concrete execution logic.